ArduPilot/ardupilot_wiki/common/source/docs/common-imu-fft.rst

 - Set :ref:`INS_HNTCH_ENABLE <INS_HNTCH_ENABLE>` and/or :ref:`INS_HNTC2_ENABLE <INS_HNTC2_ENABLE>` = 1 to enable the harmonic notch = 1 to enable the harmonic notch
 - Set :ref:`INS_HNTCH_MODE <INS_HNTCH_MODE>` and/or :ref:`INS_HNTC2_MODE <INS_HNTC2_MODE>` = 4 to use the FFT detected frequency for controlling the harmonic notch frequency.
 - Set :ref:`INS_HNTCH_REF <INS_HNTCH_REF>` and/or :ref:`INS_HNTC2_REF <INS_HNTC2_REF>` = 1 to set the harmonic notch reference value, which for FFT analysis generally means no scaling
+- The harmonic notch reference frequency parameter, :ref:`INS_HNTCH_FREQ <INS_HNTCH_FREQ>` and/or :ref:`INS_HNTC2_FREQ <INS_HNTC2_FREQ>`, is used to indicate the lowest motor speed for which the ESC telemetry should be used to dynamically set the harmonic notch reference frequency.

 For most uses with other FFT-related advanced parameters at their default, this is all that is required.
 The user can do optimization of the filtering setup by analyzing the test flight logs and adjusting notch bandwidth, if desired, by following the :ref:`In-flight FFT Advanced Setup <common-imu-fft-advanced-setup>` instructions.